TL;DR: Since the Epic Games v. Apple ruling, when executed properly, iOS External Payments are increasing net revenue with little conversion impact.

 5) Solve identity and return-to-app.

+Where possible, bridge identity so users land on the web already recognized.
 Use universal links for return-to-app with a clear fallback for edge cases.
 Post-purchase confusion is a trust killer.

-The “we need to rebuild payments” misconception
+The great misconception: “We need to rebuild payments”

 A lot of teams assume External Payments means building a payments stack from scratch.

-In reality, the hard part often isn’t the checkout UI, it's the operational surface area that comes with web monetization.
+In reality, the hard part often isn’t the checkout UI - it’s the operational surface area that comes with web monetization.

 When payments move to the web, you inherit what the App Store used to bundle into its commission: tax and invoicing, compliance updates, fraud and disputes, billing support, localization, and keeping payment performance strong across regions.